Palmar Fibromatosis | Progressive Flexion Contracture

 Overview and Epidemiology

 Dupuytren's disease has the highest prevalence in populations of Northern European/Celtic/Viking descent.
-Prevalence up to 30% in Norwegian men over 60 years.
-In Australia, reflects the strong European ancestry with prevalence around 4-5% overall.
+Prevalence reaches up to 30% in Norwegian men over 60 years, and pooled Western-population data show 12% at 55, 21% at 65 and 29% at 75 years.
+It is markedly rarer in African, East Asian and South Asian populations.

 Definition